Mathilde2010/hacks_and_stuff/src/content/blog/markdown-style-guide.md

 1. Start with basic stitches
 2. Watch lots of tutorials
 3. Don't get discouraged if your first try looks weird
-4. Find a crochet buddy (or a sister to copy!)
+4. Find a crochet buddy
 5. Take pictures of your progress!

 ## Final Thoughts 💕

 Crocheting might not seem cool at first, but it's honestly become one of my favorite things to do!
-Even if you're not the most creative person (hi, that's me! 👋), you can still make awesome stuff.
+Even if you're not the most creative person (hi, that's me!), you can still make awesome stuff.
 Sometimes the best way to start is just by copying someone else until you feel confident enough to try your own things - and that's totally okay!

 Thanks for reading!
-Drop a comment if you want to know more about getting started - or if you're also part of the "copy your sibling's projects" club! 😂✨

-Happy crocheting!
-[Your Name]

----
-*Tell me in the comments: do you also have a crafty sibling you copy from? ⬇️*

 Foto von <a href="https://unsplash.com/de/@joony?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash">JOONY</a> auf <a href="https://unsplash.com/de/fotos/grunes-weisses-und-gelbes-strickgewebe-VleAEtGmQH0?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash">Unsplash</a>